erabhisheksingh/stock-market-alert/README.md

 ---
 ## **Requirements**

-this script requires Python 3.6+
+This script requires Python 3.6+

+### The Webhook name and the API Key can be configured in the .env file
 ## Installation

 ```console